 - Specialty teachers

-We employ a range of assistants for all of our classes, including Parent-tot, Nursery, Kindergarten, Home-schooling class, as well as for the morning portion of grade school classes.
+We employ a range of assistants for all of our classes, including Parent-tot, Nursery, and Kindergarten, as well as for the morning portion of grade school classes.

 ~ Commitment: This is a really wonderful place to work!
 We are looking for people passionate about Waldorf education, who enjoy being part of a community, and who believe they can make the world better through their work.
 Starting from Grade One, Class Teachers move up with their classes, so our ideal candidate is someone who will make a commitment to stay with their class as long as possible, up to 8 years.
 While Kindergarten Teachers do not typically move up with the grades, it is important to have committed early childhood specialists who are continually upgrading their training and who will stay with our school for a number of years.